dmytyk/Arduino-Fireworks-Controller/README.md

 > - A cool GEO cache device (my grandkids love to find them)
 > - Several cool Arduino tutorials for Software Interrupts, Background Processing, Board to Board communication, Pulse Simulation, Websites using Base64 to save code space and some other Fun stuff TBD

-Follow me on [YouTube](https://www.youtube.com/channel/UCgu_aWvmKPHFhXgSWBCj7EA) to catch the Next Up Stuff
+Please follow me on [YouTube](https://www.youtube.com/channel/UCgu_aWvmKPHFhXgSWBCj7EA) to catch the Next Up Stuff